joejenett/bulltown/_posts/2024-10-04-bulltown-updates-10-04-24.md

 You’ve probably already noticed that this journal appears on the homepages of both sites.
 Another key change is that both sites’ homepages share a common questbook (down there below).

 Yes!
-I’m having fun... 😎
+I’m still having lotsa fun... 😎